* Iraq forces move into oil-rich, Kurdish-held Kirkuk

 * Explosion hits Louisiana oil rig

-* China GDP to grow by 7 pct in H2 -central bank (Updates prices, adds brief KRG oil shutdown)
+* China GDP to grow by 7 pct in H2 2017 -central bank (Updates throughout, changes dateline previous SINGAPORE)

-LONDON, Oct 16 (Reuters) - Oil markets jumped on Monday as Iraqi forces entered the oil city of Kirkuk, taking territory from Kurdish fighters and briefly cutting some output from OPEC's second-largest producer.
+LONDON, Oct 16 (Reuters) - Oil markets jumped on Monday as Iraqi forced entered the oil city of Kirkuk, taking territory from Kurdish fighters and raising concerns over exports from OPEC's second-largest producer.

 Iraq launched the operation in the multi-ethnic region on Sunday as the crisis between Baghdad and the Kurdish Regional Government (KRG) escalated.
 Tensions have been building since the KRG voted for independence in a Sept.
 25 referendum.